leocavalcante/siler/docs/README.md

 Route\get('/', λ\puts('Hello World'));
 ```

-This is outputs `Hello World` when the file is reached via HTTP using the GET method and the URI path matches `/`.
+This outputs `Hello World` when the file is reached via HTTP using the GET method and the URI path matches `/`.
 Got the idea, right?

 What can be done with Siler?